yupswing/youtubehaiku.net/README.md

 ```

 **NOTE: Thanks for checking out the source code :)
-If you plan to fork the project I'll advise you to wait a few days (today is the 1st of February) because the code is going to be optimised soon.**
+If you plan to fork the project you should check for the tag #DEPLOY in the source code to customise your instance of youtubehaiku**

 # YOUTUBEHAIKU.NET